Mike-McKee/AutomatedBackUp/README.md

 # How to use it...

+## Config File

+Here, the config file is called config-example.json.
+In order to make this work on your local, rename the file to config.json.
+If you do not do this, AutomatedBackup.py will not be able to determine which files to move and where to move them.

+## Powershell functions

 Powershell functions you need to know:
 1. `AddAsSourcePath` - this adds a directory to your config.json source list.
 The function requires a string parameter that must be a subdirectory of your cwd.
 Here is an example of how to execute the function: `AddAsSourcePath .\scripts\`